parbasu/parbasu.github.io/README.md

 $E(X-c)^2$ called the **mean squared error** and $E\lvert X-c\rvert$ is called the **mean absolute error**.

 So what does this all mean?
-Briefly, if I want to guess what value my random variable is going to take, mean and median turn out be accurate guesses depending on how I define accuracy.
+Briefly, if I want to guess what value my random variable is going to take, mean and median turn out to be accurate guesses depending on how I define accuracy.
 If accuracy is defined in terms of reducing the mean square error, then the mean is the best guess.
 If it is defined in terms of reducing the mean absolute error, then the median is the best guess.

-In elementary terms, this theorem is basically saying that for given numerical values $x_1, \dots, x_n$, the value of $c$ that makes
+In elementary terms, this theorem is basically saying that given numerical values $x_1, \dots, x_n$, the value of $c$ that makes

  $$\sum_{i=1}^{n} (x_i -c)^2$$

-as small as possible (minimizes) is the mean.
-On the other hand, the value of $c$ that makes
+as small as possible (minimizes) is the mean of $x_1, \dots, x_n.$  On the other hand, the value of $c$ that makes

 $$\sum_{i=1}^{n} \lvert x_i - c \rvert$$

-as small as possible is the median.
+as small as possible is the median of $x_1, \dots, x_n.$

-That's it!
+That is it!
 Thanks for reading.